sps014/AutoIndexer/README.md

 # AutoIndexer

-A rapid test to generate Index overload extension method.
+ A rapid project to generate Index overload extension method compile time with Source Generator.

-### this is proof of concept not actual product.
+### ⚠️ this is proof of concept not actual product.
 1. It is incomplete
 2. Not all scenarios are covered as of now
 3. No error handling and user warning